 The plank is one of the most popular and effective exercises to strengthen your core, as well as your shoulders and back.
-But even though you're only using your body weight, it can be a surprisingly difficult move to master.
+But even though you're only using your body weight, it can be a surprisingly difficult move.

 "There are many reasons why someone may not be able to do a plank with good form or at all," says Joey Thurman, CPT, personal trainer and nutrition expert.
 "This could be weak lower back muscles, weak abs (especially the transverse abdominals), overactive muscles and even limited shoulder strength."

 The plank is an isometric exercise — meaning one you hold in place — that strengthens all your core muscles at the same time, says Harvard Health Publishing.
 In contrast, sit-ups only work a portion of your muscles and can put undue strain on your neck and lower back.